May 9 – July 8, 2016

 Please order your summer textbooks at least one week prior to the summer session starting.
 If you are taking an online class and are not required to come to campus, please include shipping and note this in the comment/instruction section of your order.
 Anyone not taking an online class is expected to pick up their textbooks at the Campus Store the business day before the class starts as long as 24 hours in a business day has passed from the time you placed the order.
 You can come to the store and purchase the book without placing a myLC order.
 If you order online, you must pay online and not in the store.
 Store hours are weekdays 10 a.m. to 5 p.m.
 The store is located in the Drysdale Student Center on the same floor as the Westover Room (now the 2nd floor).
-Please visit our website www.lynchburg.edu/campus.store for closings and other information.
-The Campus Store will be closed May 25 for Memorial Day, July 1 and 2 for year-end inventory, and July 3 for the Independence Day holiday .
+Please visit www.lynchburg.edu/campus-store for closings and other information.
+The Campus Store will be closed May 30 for Memorial Day, June 30 and July 1 for year-end inventory, and July 4 for the Independence Day holiday.

 If you have an LC Personal Identification Number (PIN) and have registered for a course, you may view your schedules and required course materials:

 - Click on “Buy Textbooks” link in the upper left portion of the screen.